About this blog

 Ten or so years later, having pretty much forgotten about ultralights (as I knew them) I learnt to fly in a Piper Warrior.
 I got as far as GFPT and then ran out of money, and steam.

 A couple of years ago I started thinking about the 'real deal' again and the idea of constructing an ultralight and did some investigating.
 And lo and behold, Quicksilver (and the MX) were still around!
 But only just.
 They were going through the process of changing hands, and also Rotax had stopped making the engines used for them.
 Anyway, I discovered this new type of licence (RA-Aus) and decided to re-learn to fly and convert my GFPT.
+You get a lot more value for the price.
 At the same time, I was pointed to the Skyreach Bushcat as a possible kit to build.
 You might think the Bushcat is a far cry from an MX, but it is still aluminium tubes, brackets and fabric.
 Just with a Rotax 912 swinging the propellor instead of a chainsaw motor!
 But it will totally scratch that itch I had all those years ago.
 And also, I can take my partner up with me, and it doesn't just have to be at the break of dawn 😀